clockwisemedia/resumes/README.md

 ---
 # Current Position

+### Owner
+> Ideal Cloud Services/(Numbered Corporation)
+* Supervise the LMH Team at Humber College for their I.T. department
+* Conduct bi-weekly meetings to check on progress needs of the team
+* Act a liasion between Full Time Humber Staff and the LMH Team
+* Build reports based on metrics extracted from monitoring software
+* Use Monday.Com for inventory management, Remedy for Incident Management, Splunk-On Call for alerting.
+* Full utilize the Office Suite of Products
+* Provide advanced technical assistance, direction, and training on an as needed basis.
+* Provide monthly manual AWS support for various contracts
+* Used Lambdas to programautomated solutions for infrastructure backups using Snapshots that are placed on a lifecycle policy and automatically deleted at end of life.
+* Other Technologies Used in Contracts: AWS (console and cli), Kubernetes, Docker, Splunk On-Call(VictorOps), Remedy, Jira, Opsgenie, Telegram, MS Teams, Zoom, Office 365 Suite, AVRO Mobile, Monday.com, Lens, K9S, Terraform, CDK8S, Github, Gitlab, Slack, Prometheus, Grafana, PostgreSQL, Elasticsearch, Kibana, 1password.
+---

+# Previous Employment History
-### Product Support Engineer
+### Product Support Engineer                2023-Present
 > Product Support Engineer in the Technical Department of TOA Canada Corporation

 #### Responsibilities:
-* Providing technical support to customers including dealers, integrators, and end users
+* Provided technical support to customers including dealers, integrators, and end users
-* Striving to provide the correct answer to the team and customers every time
+* Strived to provide the correct answer to the team and customers every time
-* Thriving on technical challenges
+* Thrived on technical challenges
-* Helping customers navigate various GUIS and connect to and update equipment
+* Helped customers navigate various GUIS and connect to and update equipment
-* Updating firmware on products through IP networks
+* Updated firmware on products through IP networks
-* Recommending correct IP network architecture and provide understanding of SIP systems
+* Recommended correct IP network architecture and provide understanding of SIP systems
-* Understanding and implementing solutions for 70.7v and 8ohm audio systems
+* Understood and implemented solutions for 70.7v and 8ohm audio systems
-* Providing Customers remote support
+* Provided Customers remote support
----

-# Previous Employment History
 ## Stagevision						       2018-2020
 ### Senior Audio Visual Engineer
 #### Responsibilities: